Haryana CM offered BJP ticket from Sangrur, sought closed-door meeting: Punjab AAP MLA | Politics

 Haryana CM offered BJP ticket from Sangrur, sought closed-door meeting: Punjab AAP MLA

-Punjab Aam Aadmi Party MLA Narinder Kaur Bharaj on Thursday claimed that Haryana Chief Minister Nayab Singh Saini offered her a BJP ticket from Sangrur seat to contest the 2027 Punjab Assembly elections, which she refused, saying that she was committed to her party.
+Punjab Aam Aadmi Party MLA Narinder Kaur Bharaj on Thursday claimed that Haryana Chief Minister Nayab Singh Saini offered her a BJP ticket from Sangrur seat to contest the 2027 Punjab Assembly elections and also offered a closed-door meeting.

 - Country: